Apple's new spatial audio headphone feature should have Bose and Sony worried

 Last year Creative released a line of headphones that use its Super X-Fi virtual surround sound technology, which it describes as "headphone holography" that "captures the listening experience of a high-end multispeaker system in a professional studio, and recreates the same expansive experience in your headphones using computational audio intensive techniques to custom fit audio, for every individual, through a sophisticated head and ear-mapping process."
 The technology wowed some tech journalists in early demos, but was a little overhyped (based on my experience using it) and hasn't really taken off.

 Meanwhile, Apple is playing up what its spatial audio will bring to movie and video watching.
 The AirPods Pro will convert 5.1 channel, 7.1 channel or Dolby Atmos digital audio signals into virtual surround -- and it will work with any video streaming app that supports multichannel audio, including Vudu, Netflix, Hulu, Disney Plus, HBO Go and Max, Amazon Video and the Apple TV app, of course.
-To be clear, when it launches this fall it's only designed to work with the iPhone 7 or better (it works with the iPhone SE2 but not the SE, iPhone 6S or any iPod Touch) and more recent iPads (the 3rd generation or later 12.9‑inch iPad, the iPad Pro 11‑inch, the 3rd generation iPad Air, 6th generation or better iPad and 5th generation iPad Mini).
+To be clear, when it launches this fall it's only designed to work with the iPhone 7 or better (it works with the new iPhone SE but not the old SE, iPhone 6S or any iPod Touch) and more recent iPads (the third-generation or later 12.9‑inch iPad, the 11‑inch iPad Pro, the third-generation iPad Air, sixth-generation or better iPad and fifth-generation iPad Mini).
 Stereo tracks can also get the spatial-audio treatment if the app developer adds an Apple plug-in.
-However, starting with a stereo signal probably won't yield the best virtual surround experience.
+Starting with a stereo signal probably won't yield the best virtual surround experience, however.

 Why the AirPods succeeded